project-imprimis/libprimis/doc/engine.md

 ### 1.2.2 Libraries
 ---

-This game requires `libsdl2, libsdl2-mixer, libsdl2-image` to run, including the `-dev` versions for those package managers which elect to seperate them (such as Ubuntu) if compiling the game.
+This game requires `libsdl2, libsdl2-mixer, libsdl2-image`, and `libsdl2-ttf`
+to run, including the `-dev` versions for those package managers which elect to seperate them (such as Ubuntu) if compiling the game.
 As the main way of getting the game is via Git, the best way to retrieve the assets for the game is by the command line utility `git`.

 ### 1.3 Conventions and Units
 ---